Filipino Inventions

 Source: Inkfrog

-This is a quick-drying ink that was invented by Filipino chemist Francisco Quisumbing.
-This ink was very innovative in the past and was further developed to work with Parker Pens.
-This ink isn’t just a quick drying, it is also water resistant, doesn’t clog the pen opening, doesn’t blot, and won’t fade.
+This is a quick-drying ink invented by Filipino chemist Francisco Quisumbing.
+It was very innovative in the past and was further developed to work with Parker Pens.
+This ink isn’t just quick-drying; it is also water resistant, doesn’t clog the pen opening, doesn’t blot, and won’t fade.
 This ink is considered one of the best-selling inks for fountain pens.

 11. Mole Remover